bibliomar/bibliomar-scrapper/README.md

 Biblioterra was made as an api for a future React rewrite of my "Bibliomar" project.

 # Disclaimer
-Biblioterra is **NOT** populating any databases with LibraryGenesis data.
+Biblioterra is **NOT** populating any databases with sensitive LibraryGenesis data.
 Instead, we save cover *links*, search results *text*, download *links* and description *text*.
-This data is specific to each user's library.
+These texts are saved temporarily on Redis cache.

+For user libraries, we save a given file's:
+Title, authors, md5 and topic.

 No files, images etc. are being saved.